skovranek/dojango/README.md

 $ heroku run python manage.py createsuperuser
 ```

-5) Now you may deploy to Heroku with Git, following the rest of the instructions from the [link](https://devcenter.heroku.com/articles/git) in Step 2.
+6) Now you may deploy to Heroku with Git, following the rest of the instructions from the [link](https://devcenter.heroku.com/articles/git) in Step 2.
 ```
 $ git push heroku main
 ```

-6) Check the Heroku log to ensure the app is online and configured correctly:
+7) Check the Heroku log to ensure the app is online and configured correctly.
 ```
 $ heroku logs --tail
 ```